nansencenter/NEDAS/docs/source/config_file.rst

      - 'posterior,RTPP'
    * - ``adaptive``
      - Whether to run an adaptive inflation scheme.
      - True
    * - ``coef``
      - Static inflation coefficient.
      - 1.0

-Covariance localization parameters are stored in the ``localization`` entry as a dictionary.
+Covariance localization settings are separately defined for the spatial and temporal components.
+The ``localization`` entry is a dictionary with keys ``horizontal``, ``vertical`` and ``temporal`` each pointing to a dictionary that defines its localization function parameters.

 .. list-table::
    :header-rows: 1